bgaber/terraform/aws/fedramp/trigger-ssm-on-ec2-launch/README.md

 # Testing

 Once this solution is deployed it can be tested from the AWS Lambda console by going to the `trigger-ssm-lambda` Lambda function and using the native **Test** functionality.

+# New AWS Accounts

+If a new AWS account needs to be incorporated into this module, here are the files that need to be modified:

+* /variables.tf
+* /terraform.tfvars
+* /provider.tf
+* /main.tf
+* /modules/ssm/variables.tf

 # Helpful commands